nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * SplitLah supports a total of **18 commands**.
 However, the `help` and `exit` commands will not be explained in detail.
 * Please refer to the [userguide](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html) to find out how to use each command.
 * Please refer to [here](#implementation) to find out how each command is designed and implemented in SplitLah.
-* Each command's section in this guide contains an API reference link that brings you to the main source code responsible for executing the command.
+* Each command's section in this guide contains an API reference link encase in `code block` that brings you to the main source code responsible for executing the command.

 ## Design
 ### Architecture